pradnyabgaikwad14/-Custom-ESP8266-ESP-12E-Wi-Fi-Development-Board/README.md

 # -Custom-ESP8266-ESP-12E-Wi-Fi-Development-Board
-Designed a custom ESP8266 (ESP-12E) Wi-Fi development board using KiCad  Integrated CP2102 USB-to-UART interface for programming and serial communication
+Custom-designed an ESP8266 (ESP-12E) Wi-Fi development board in KiCad with onboard CP2102 USB-to-UART, 3.3 V power regulation, and GPIO expansion.
+The layout is optimized for stable RF performance, with planned upgrades including a current sensor and onboard DC-DC converter for power monitoring.